gaelph/gen/README.md

 ```
 `<command>` and `[opts]` depend on your config files, see below.

+## Examples
+Look in the `.gen` directory of this project to have more complete examples.

 ## Configuratiom
 By default, `gen` looks for its configuration in a `.gen` directory
 in the current working directory.